taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 ```

 When the setup can be easily executed with a `make setup` command,
-it is easier to be updated because everyone is executing from the same source.
+it is easier to keep it updated because everyone is executing from the same source.
-As the project setup changes, it is much easier to tell everyone just to rerun `make setup` than to give a list of detail steps to take and to make the README longer each time.
+As the project setup changes, it is much easier to tell everyone just to rerun `make setup` again than to give a list of detailed steps to take.
+Not to mention having to make the README longer each time.

 Even better, you can avoid having to ask everyone on the team to run some new command after a PR is merged.
-By setting the Makefile as a dependency of the setup target, the development environment is automatically updated when needed.
+By setting the Makefile file as a dependency of the setup target, the development environment is automatically updated when needed.
 This idea of setting specific dependencies for leveraging the cache management has a wide range of different applications.
 That's where seamless actions and caching strategies come in hand.